-11. for e-learning, making sure that appropriate filters and appropriate monitoring systems are in place safeguarding against potentially harmful and inappropriate online material that help deter, reject or identify people who might abuse children (Part 3: Safer Recruitment.
-Keeping Children Safe in Education, September 2016).
+14. for e-learning, making sure that appropriate filters and appropriate monitoring systems are in place procedures that help deter, reject or identify people who might abuse children (Part 3: Safer Recruitment.
+Keeping Children Safe in Education, September 2018).
 This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training

-12. giving consideration as to how children may be taught about safeguarding including: online, through dates of all appropriate safeguarding checks
+15. giving consideration as to how children may be taught about safeguarding including: online, through the dates of all appropriate safeguarding checks and including the detail as suggested within Part 3 of Keeping Children Safe in Education, September 2018

-13. ensuring that schools create a culture of safe recruitment and as part of that adopt recruitment procedures profile
+16. ensuring that schools create a culture of safe recruitment and as part of that adopt recruitment profile

-14. ensuring that the school keeps an up to date single central record (SCR) of all staff and volunteers and the
+17. ensuring that the school keeps an up to date single central record (SCR) of all staff and volunteers and cautioned or convicted for certain offences.
+Latest guidance can be found here

-15. monitoring the adequacy of resources committed to child protection and the staff and governor training
+18. monitoring the adequacy of resources committed to child protection and the staff and governor training